777eft/DiaryApp/README.md

 # Diary Application

 The Diary Application is a simple application that allows users to mimic a diary digitally.
-Users can create, edit, delete, save, and read entries, organize them by categories or tags, search through entries, and view entries in a calendar view.
+Users can create, edit, delete, save, and read entries, organise them by categories or tags, search through entries, and view entries in a calendar view.

 ## Features